ImperialCollegeLondon/MSE404-MM/docs/labs/lab03/readme.md

     - Use `pw.x` to perform DFT calculations for these input files.

-    - Take a loot at the output file `CO_10.out`.
+    - Take a look at the output file `CO_10.out`.
 What is the energy of the highest occupied molecular orbital (HOMO)?

         ??? success "Answer"
 	    The HOMO energy can be extracted from the list of Kohn-Sham energies, or alternatively is printed under `highest occupied level` in the output file.